|Dewgong||Water/Ice||Cave||5 (unknown), 10 (unknown)|

 Once you’ve KO’d Articuno, the battle isn’t over just yet–you can now try and catch it.
 As you can imagine, Legendary Pokémon aren’t going to be easy to catch.
 To start with, their catch rate is very low, so definitely use Ultra Balls and use Razz Berries if you have to.
 Also, don’t be ashamed to summon Player 2, even if you have to control both.

-Having caught Articuno or otherwise, return towards the centre of this floor.
+Having caught Articuno or otherwise, return towards the center of this floor.
 Then head over to the north-east corner.
-You may have noticed a path leading south near the centre.
+You may have noticed a path leading south near the center.
 If you want, you can take a look, but there doesn’t seem to be much there, besides a signpost with a hint that you no longer need.

 Over in this corner, there’s a ladder going up.
 Go down the nearby slope and grab the Big Pearl to the left.
 By the way, if you fell into the water towards the north-east corner of B3F and got carried by the rapid currents, you’ll eventually arrive here.
 Climb up the ladder to the next floor.